-It is recommended to walk 10,000 steps a day, which is the equivalent of 4 miles.
-I gained 17 pounds due to lack of movement and eating more unhealthy foods between 2016 to 2018.
+I gained 17 pounds due to lack of movement and eating more unhealthy foods between 2016 to2018.
+Health authorities recommend walking 10,000 steps a day, which is the equivalent of 4 miles.
 I finally had enough so I started eating more veggies and using a step tracker to get some clarity on how much or how little I move each day.
 I have an old vivofit that I use.

 Keeping track of my steps, making it a point to walk or exercise more often and eating a more balanced and healthy diet has helped me to start shedding the pounds.
 Unfortunately, I have had a problem with yo-yoing 10-15 pounds since 2013.
 I did CrossFit for awhile, but that was too intense for me.
 I did learn some great benefits about exercise and eating healthy from that experience though.
 However, I prefer something that is easy on my joints and more of a moderate diet.